Consultant Danetha went from pro cheerleader to bookkeeping coach

 Danetha Doe has two passions – one is business and the other is beauty.
 Her father was a business consultant, and her mother would bring her along to spas and beauty salons.
-From a young age Danetha dreamed of combining her love of beauty and entrepreneurship, but after her first business failed she ended up homeless.
+From a young age Danetha dreamed of combining her love of beauty and entrepreneurship, but after her first business failed, life took a turn.

 Now she runs Danetha Doe Consulting, a business that offers bookkeeping training for coaches and consultants.
 Danetha also manages her own lifestyle brand called Money & Mimosas, an online resource that provides bookkeeping training and beauty advice for women.